in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

   private Long id;
   private String username;
   private String description;
+  //no arg constructor
+  //constructor with 3 args
+  //getters and setters
+  //hashcode and equals
 ```

 Next, let's create a Business Service.
 In this article, we will use hardcoded data.